 The campaign created great PR and talk-ability which in turn drove brand awareness and footfall.

 Telford Shopping Centre

 Christmas is always the most important date on the calendar for Shopping Centres.
 It was no exception for the Telford Shopping Centre.
 Marketing, creative & media approach were all about modernising, refreshing, surprising and delighting.
 Our creative theme was a crisp modern approach with lights being core “Shop the light fantastic with Christmas @Telford” We placed the creative light beam shape of a Christmas tree with a digital placement that allowed engagement by users in a playful manner.
 We reinforced this with premium impactful formats such as: Fireplace reskins/ HPTOs/ front page soluses to name a few.

 A fresh new approach to Christmas.

-From 2000 to 2016 we represented Highland Spring mineralwater.
-In that time we payed a significant role in their growth and created many media firsts.
+From 2000 to 2016 we represented Highland Spring mineral water.
+In that time we contributed significantly to their growth and created many media firsts.
 This video shows that journey.